lagaguate/ecomod/README.md

     source( file.path( ecomod.directory, "ecomod.rprofile.r" ) ) ### initializes the ecomod environment

 In MSWindows, the home directory seems to be the "My Documents" directory.
 But to be sure, run R and then type getwd().
-In Linux and other UNIX variants, including MacOSX it is your home directory.
+In Linux and other UNIX variants, including MacOSX it is your usual home directory.

+Example usage

-Example usage: To load in all functions under the common/src/_Rfunctions/ and snowcrab/src/_Rfunctions/ you need to run the following:
+To load in all functions under the common/src/_Rfunctions/ and snowcrab/src/_Rfunctions/ you need to run the following:

     loadfunctions( c("common", "snowcrab") )